Course Overview

 - Influence of bacterial plugging towards formation damages

-Module 4: Artificial lifts
+Module 4: Artificial Lifts

 - Screening methods used in artificial lifts